gsmachado/ifi-uzh_thesis_template/README.md

-# Introduction #
+# Introduction: Thesis-in-a-Box for IFI-UZH #

 This is a template which was compiled to ease the process of writing and publishing thesis at the Institute of Informatics (IFI) of University of Zurich (UZH).

-It includes what I called *Thesis-in-a-Box*: a script that uses Docker to build the thesis in any platform, without having to be concerned to install LaTeX, Xelatex, fonts, etc.
+It includes what I called **Thesis-in-a-Box**: a script that uses Docker to build the thesis in any platform, without having to be concerned to install LaTeX, Xelatex, fonts, etc.

 The template can be used either to:
 * Ph.D. thesis
 * M.Sc. thesis
 * B.Sc. thesis

 However, M.Sc. and B.Sc. thesis would required some adjustments at the current time.
 It's in my future todo's to enhance that.
+If you have some suggestions, [contact me](#contact).

 # Disclaimer #